jadenl99/JPCP-tool/pre_cvat/README.md

 |  ├───Range
 |  └───XML
 ```
-To optionally partition the dataset into multiple tasks to distribute to others, run the command with the additional argument `--tasksize <number>`.
+To optionally partition the dataset into multiple tasks to distribute to others, run the command with the additional argument `--tasksize <number>` to specify how many images each task should contain.

 After running the program, the folder `CVAT_data` should be created, and inside contains one or more zip files that can be fed into CVAT.
+Refer to the slab boundary annotation guideline on further instructions.

 # Changelog